nathanhfoster/nathanhfoster/README.md

 better.
 I am a leader that galvanizes people.
 I value craftsmanship.
 I am an expert in JavaScript, React, and Redux with years of experience taking enterprise applications to the next level.
 I have been building progressive web applications for several years in React, Redux, and Django.
-I have written my own state management library that uses the React's latest useContext and useReducer hooks.
+I have written my own <a href="https://www.npmjs.com/package/resurrection" target="_blank">state management library</a> that uses the React's latest useContext and useReducer hooks.
 I have an unquenchable thirst for knowledge and take the initiative to cultivate a collaborative environment, deliver technical solutions, and make an impact on teams, business, and the lives of people.
 I constantly seek to add value to all areas for my team and my clients.
 When I